 We Ride the Storm is a violent and bloody read.
 While I didn’t mind the detailed descriptions of dismemberment and beheading, which at times were written to be oddly spiritual, I struggled with some darker scenes that I personally think could have been omitted.

-That being said, I otherwise really enjoyed reading this book and I’m looking forward to the sequel We Lie With Death which is due out in 2021.
+I otherwise really enjoyed reading this book, and I’m looking forward to the sequel We Lie With Death which is due out in 2021.
 I would absolutely recommend this to any fan of military fantasy or authors like George R. R. Martin and Mark Lawrence.